csswizardry/csswizardry.github.com/_case-studies/nhs.md

 The team of four (Jason, Product Owner and Designer; Me, UI Developer; and Josh and Dave, Software Engineers) had to work in a very agile manner.
-We all started our respective work streams at the same time, so I wan’t waiting for designs to build, and Josh and Dave weren’t waiting for a UI Toolkit to
+We all started our respective work streams at the same time, so I wasn’t waiting for designs to build, and Josh and Dave weren’t waiting for a UI Toolkit to
 implement: whilst Jason spent the first few days roughing together some UI comps in Sketch, I was setting up the UI’s architecture, whilst Josh and Dave